Alliance of American Football: Legal matters

 In late February 2019, a lawsuit by a venture capitalist in Los Angeles became public, as the AAF issued a statement denying a claim by Robert Vanech that the league was his idea and that he had a handshake agreement with Charlie Ebersol; Vanech is seeking financial damages and 50 percent ownership of the league.

 As at 2024 the matter has not been resolved.

 Also in late February, the league revealed that it had been unable to secure a league-wide worker's compensation insurance policy prior to the start of the season, forcing the Orlando Apollos to move its practice operations to Kingsland, Georgia, and commute to Orlando for games, as Florida does not consider professional athletes to be eligible for worker's compensation.

 In April 2019, after the league suspended football operations, two players—punter Colton Schmidt of the Birmingham Iron and linebacker Reggie Northrup of the Orlando Apollos—filed a class action lawsuit in California, claiming that they were misled about the financial viability of the league and that the league entered contracts with players in bad faith.

 Also in April, two former front-office league employees filed a class action lawsuit in California, claiming that the league violated the Worker Adjustment and Retraining Notification Act of 1988, which requires large companies to give at least a 60-day advanced notice before large layoffs.

 Reggie Fowler was arrested April 30, 2019, on charges related to operating a massive cryptocurrency scam in 2018, the funds for which were used to fund his AAF investments.

 In November 2022, the trustees handling the AAF bankruptcy filed a lawsuit against Dundon seeking the remainder of the $250 million investment he had publicly promised, alleging he owed the $184 million debt to the league.
 Dundon countersued Ebersol for the $70 million he had previously invested.
+The case proceeded to trial as Osherow v.
+Dundon, Zutter & DCP in United States Bankruptcy Court for the Western District of Texas in 2025, with Craig Gargotta hearing the case.
+Ebersol, Dundon and NFL Commissioner Roger Goodell were among the 23 witnesses who testified in the case.

+On November 25, 2025, in an outcome similar to that of the United States Football League of the 1980s, Gargotta ruled in favor of Randolph Osherow, the AAF's bankruptcy trustee, but only ordered Dundon to pay a nominal $1 judgment.
+Gargotta commented that widespread vagaries in the testimony meant there was not enough proof to identify specific damages nor corroborate the claim that Dundon had ever formally committed to investing the $250 million, and that Ebersol's own miscues in rushing the league's launch were a greater factor in its failure, but that there was enough evidence to declare that Dundon had used the league for self-dealing to his own business properties.